nVotesOrg/nMix/README.md

 ### FAQ
 #####  Is nMix 100% secure?
 No, no computer or software system is 100% secure. nMix is secure in the specific sense that it employs cryptographic techniques to achieve strong privacy and verifiability properties, as defined in the academic literature.
-##### What about the use of SHA-1 in the Git hash chain?
-The choice of git as a hash-chain was made with full awareness of the status of SHA-1, which will not be a problem because:

-a) Git will [transition](https://plus.google.com/+LinusTorvalds/posts/7tp2gYWQugL) away from SHA-1
-b) It is always possible to build a hash-chain manually with any choice of secure hash on top of git.
 ##### Is nMix end-to-end verifiable?
 nMix provides the core cryptography to construct an end-to-end verifiable voting system.
 In particular, it provides a bulletin board and a verifiable mix-net and zero knowledge proofs, which are key components necessary for granting recorded-as-cast and counted-as-recorded verifiablity.
 When combined with suitable external components the whole system becomes end-to-end verifiable.
 See the next question.

+##### What about the use of SHA1 in the Git hash chain?
+The choice of git as a hash-chain was made with full awareness of the status of SHA-1, which will not be a problem because:

+a) Git will [transition](https://plus.google.com/+LinusTorvalds/posts/7tp2gYWQugL) away from SHA-1
+b) It is always possible to build a hash-chain manually with any choice of secure hash on top of git.
 #####  What about the Registry, Ballotbox and Voting Booth?
 Where can I find them?
 nMix implements the cryptographic core of a voting system, and does not include these software components.
 You can either

 a) Wait for these components to be developed by us.
-b) Write them yourself (they are the 'easier' parts to develop).
+b) Write them yourself (they are the comparatively 'easier' parts to develop).
 Also, a lot of work can be taken from [Agora Voting](https://github.com/agoravoting) which is a stable, production ready system.
 c) Work with us to develop them, nMix is an open source project!
 #####  Does nMix support a threshold cryptosystem?
 No, the current version of nMix uses a _distributed_ cryptosystem (which is a special case of a threshold system where t = n).
 All trustees must cooperate to complete the protocol.
 However, adding a threshold cryptosystem is on the table, and mostly depends on development resources and funding.
+#####  Could you replace the Git bulletin board with a Blockchain/IPFS/Tahoe-Lafs?
+Yes, in theory.
+The nMix protocol has been designed to decouple the crypto workflow from the bulletin board implementation, relying only on authenticated get and put primitives.
+If these primitives are supported by another bulletin board implementation the replacement should be possible.
+See [here](TODO) for a high level design along those lines with IPFS as a backend.
 ## Benchmarks

 |Date   |Trustees|Ballots    |Bits |Hardware**   |Heap   |Libmix opt.|Trustee opt.*|Time (min)